Curious about what 1st means on LinkedIn and the meaning of these numbers on LinkedIn profiles?

 - Connection date

-On LinkedIn, having a second-degree relationship means that while you are not directly connected to the individual but someone in your network is.
+On LinkedIn, having a second-degree connection means that while you are not directly connected to the individual but someone in your network on LinkedIn is.

-Your connections with them are shown when you see their profile, directly above the "Connect" button.
+Your mutual connections with them are shown when you see their profile, directly above the "Connect button."

 They must first accept a connection request before you can send them a direct message.